 The cities along the proposed Bottineau LRT Corridor have tremendous assets to build on, regardless of the timing of the LRT project.
 Assets include the diverse communities, especially regarding the diversity of the available workforce.
-In addition, the available land for businesses looking to locate along the corridor, and the affordability of land even for small and entrepreneurial businesses is a key asset.
-These, combined with the affordable housing available for employees, were identified as a rare combination that offers enormous opportunity.
+The available land for businesses looking to locate along the corridor and the affordability of land even for small and entrepreneurial businesses are other key assets.
+These, combined with the affordable housing available for employees, were identified as a rare combination offering enormous opportunity.

-Brand Bottineau LRT Corridor as the "Opportunity Corridor" based upon these assets.
-The jobs, educational training, diversity of housing and residents all contribute to the opportunities.
-The cities and project partners should utilize these strengths to create a brand for Bottineau as the "Opportunity Corridor".
-An example is Cleveland's Healthline BRT transit corridor which was branded early in the process by two major health care institutions.
+Existing Blue Line Train.
+Photo by Richard Sennott, Star Tribune cities and project partners should utilize these strengths to brand Bottineau as the "Opportunity Corridor".
+An example is Cleveland's Healthline BRT transit corridor, branded early in the process by two major health care institutions.
 The strategic move provided the impetus to focus on health and healthy investments along the corridor and resulted in multiple collaborative health related initiatives.